Circuitscape/Circuitscape.jl/README.md

 ## Installation

-You will need to [install](https://julialang.org/downloads/) Julia on your system first.
+1. You will need to [install](https://julialang.org/downloads/) Julia on your system first.

-## Installation

-1. First install Julia.

 2. Once you start Julia, install Circuitscape by: